rijadkasumi/rijadkasumi/README.md

-### Hi there 👋 I'm Rijad Kasumi Computer Science Major At Hunter College
+### Hi there 👋 I'm Rijad Kasumi
+  👨‍💻 Software Engineer | 📱App & 🌐 Web Developer | 🌍 New York City

+### 🎓 Education: Computer Sciencec at Hunter College

+⚡ About me: I love Soccer, Calisthenics, and Music!
 - 🔭 I’m currently working on a Weather App.
 - 🌱 I’m currently learning Flutter, Firebase, Firestore.

-## Skills
+### 🛠 Skills
   I have experience in a wide range of technologies, including:

 Python, JavaScript, HTML, CSS, React JS, C++, Flufer, Swift, MongoDB, Firebase, AWS, DynamoDB, Apache Hadoop, PySpark, Docker, Blockchain

-## Connect with me
+## 🤝 Connect with me

 You can find me on GitHub and LinkedIn: